kptdev/kpt/site/guides/namespace-provisioning-ui.md

 In this guide, we will use the Config as Data UI to:

 - Register blueprint and deployment repositories
-- Create a `kpt` package from scratch in blueprint repo
+- Create a `kpt` package from scratch in blueprint repository
 - Create a deployable instance of the `kpt` package
-- Deploy the package in a kubernetes cluster
+- Deploy the package in a Kubernetes cluster

 ## Prerequisites

 Before we begin, ensure that you are able to access the Config as Data UI.
-The UI is provided as [Backstage](https://backstage.io) plugin and can be accessed at `[BACKSTAGE_BASE_URL]/config-as-data`.
+The UI is provided as a [Backstage](https://backstage.io) plugin and can be accessed at `[BACKSTAGE_BASE_URL]/config-as-data`.

-_If you don't have a UI installed, follow the steps in [UI installation guide](guides/porch-ui-installation.md) to install the UI._
+_If you don't have a UI installed, follow the steps in the [UI installation guide](guides/porch-ui-installation.md) to install the UI._

 ## Repository Registration

 ### Registering blueprint repository

-To register a blueprint repo, start by clicking `Register Repository` button in the upper right corner.
-Enter the following details in the Register Repository
+To register a blueprint repo, start by clicking the `Register Repository` button in the upper right corner.
+Enter the following details in the Register Repository flow:
-flow:

 - In `Repository Details`, the Repository URL is the clone url from your repository.
 Branch and directory can be left blank.
 Branch will default to